 In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, Vanderbilt University does not discriminate on the basis of race, sex, religion, color, national or ethnic origin, age, disability, or military service in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other University-administered programs; or employment.
 In addition, the University does not discriminate on the basis of sexual orientation consistent with University non-discrimination policy.
 Inquiries or complaints should be directed to the Opportunity Development Officer, Baker Building, VU Station B #351809, Nashville, Tennessee 37235-1809.
 Telephone: (615) 322-4705 (V/TDD); fax (615) 343-4969.
 University Design and Publishing.
-Revised July 2001.
+Revised September 2003.
+"Vanderbilt" and the Vanderbilt logo are registered trademarks and service marks of Vanderbilt University.